aichbauer/express-graphql-boilerplate/README.md

 Optional:

-- PORT - the port your api on 127.0.0.1, default to 2017
+- PORT - the port your API on 127.0.0.1, default to 2017

 ### other commands

-- `npm run dev` - simply start the server without a watcher
+- `npm run dev` - simply starts the server without a watch task
 - `npm run creates-sqlite-db` - creates the sqlite database file
 - `npm run drop-sqlite-db` - deletes the sqlite database file
 - `npm run lint` - linting with [eslint](http://eslint.org/)